-After watching Fight Club last night me and my alter SEO ego have been inspired to blog on the myths and rules of SEO and look at how they apply to Internet marketing in 2010.
+After watching Fight Club last night both myself and my SEO alter ego have been inspired to blog on the myths and rules of SEO and look at how they apply to Internet marketing in 2010.

 For anyone who hasn’t seen fight club I will give you a brief summary (without spoiler), the narrator (Edward Norton) of the story is a lonely individual, sleep deprived and reaching out for something more in his life, he visits support groups to find comfort until he meets a charismatic Brad Pitt who introduces him to anarchy and a less superficial lifestyle after his own apartment blows up.

-The pair create a group called ‘fight club’ which is an undergroud club for testosterone charged men to act out their aggression by fighting each other.
-The fight has a number of rules;
+The pair creates a group called ‘fight club’ which is an underground club for testosterone charged men to act out their aggression by fighting each other.
+The fight club has a number of rules;

 #1 – The first rule of Fight Club is, you do not talk about Fight Club.